Daniel Oturu: Los Angeles Clippers (2020–2021)

 Oturu was selected with the 33rd pick in the 2020 NBA draft by the Minnesota Timberwolves, becoming the first University of Minnesota player to be drafted since Kris Humphries in 2004.
 Oturu was subsequently traded to the Los Angeles Clippers.
 On November 28, 2020, the Los Angeles Clippers announced that they had signed with Oturu.

 Windy City Bulls (2021)

 On August 16, 2021, Oturu was traded to the Memphis Grizzlies, who waived him on September 23.
 Four days later, he signed with the Chicago Bulls, but was waived on October 11.
 Oturu joined the Windy City Bulls as an affiliate player.

 Toronto Raptors (2021–2022)

 On December 26, 2021, Oturu signed a 10-day contract with the Toronto Raptors.

-Return to Windy City Bulls (2022–present)
+Return to Windy City Bulls (2022–2023)

 On January 3, 2022, Oturu was reacquired and activated by the Windy City Bulls of the NBA G League.

+Yukatel Merkezefendi (2023–2024)

+On July 26, 2023, Oturu signed with Yukatel Merkezefendi of the Turkish Basketbol Süper Ligi.

+Loan to Anadolu Efes and than permanent transfer (2023–2025)

+On December 4, 2023, Oturu has been loaned to Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL).

+Hapoel Tel Aviv (2025–present)

+On July 6, 2025, Oturu signed with Hapoel Tel Aviv of the Israeli Ligat HaAl.
+On October 18, 2025, Oturu received Hoops Agents Player of the Week after having the game high 18 points and 9 rebouns.